-There are more than 1 million+ Certified Scrum Masters across various governing bodies, including Scrum Alliance, Scrum.org, Scaled Agile Academy, ScrumStudy, and more.
+There are more than 1 million Certified Scrum Masters across various governing bodies, including Scrum Alliance, Scrum.org, Scaled Agile Academy, ScrumStudy, and more.
 Scrum Masters oversee the successful implementation of the Scrum framework across projects that require a more Agile approach for the best possible outcome.
-Just because individuals get certified in Scrum Master certifications does not guarantee them the job, it helps to validate your knowledge and skills to implement Agile and Scrum practices for projects and the enterprise.
+Just because individuals get certified in Scrum Master Certifications does not guarantee them the job, it helps to validate their knowledge and skills to implement Agile and Scrum practices for projects and the enterprise.

-But enterprises conduct a thorough evaluation across various parameters.
-And one such parameter is the performance of the interview with regard to questions on Agile and Scrum to validate your knowledge of a wide array of topics.
+However, enterprises conduct a thorough evaluation across various parameters.
+One such parameter is the performance of the interview with regard to questions on Agile and Scrum to validate your knowledge of a wide array of topics.

 If you are applying for a Scrum Master job role, here are the questions they get commonly asked: